These 12 Lush Balcony Gardens Are So Inspiring

 There’s a throughline in Fitore Syla’s contemporary and colorful home: different shades of yellow.
 And the balcony area is no exception.
 The gorgeous yellow tiles make the space pop and feel lively, and it’s no wonder Fitore and her family love sitting out there.
 “It’s our favorite spot for summer nights and winter days, sometimes even for meditation, with a view of the sky that feels like an extension of the living area,” she shared at the time of the tour.

-City dwellers who might not have immediate access to fresh greenery shouldn’t worry — faux options add just as much color (and require less maintenance).
-Lucy Goldberg has a wall of fake greenery on the balcony of her 290-square-foot apartment that looks super realistic but adds so much vibrancy to the space, making it her favorite area.
+Anyone who might not have immediate access to fresh greenery shouldn’t worry — faux options add just as much color (and require less maintenance).
+This balcony makeover features artificial hanging plants that give it so much visual interest.
+A natural “rug wall” also makes the greenery really pop!

 Credit: Georgia Paerson